learnk8s/learnk8s.io/src/requests-limits/content.md

 You could extend the same techniques to your apps and set the right requests and limits even if you haven't used them before.

-## Bonus: visualising limits and requests recommendations
+## Visualising limits and requests recommendations

 _Inspecting the VPA object is a bit annoying._